kennym/kennym/README.md

 ## Biggest achievements

-- Helped launching a parenting app from start to finish which got acquired by a NYC company.
+- Helped launching a parenting app from start to finish which got acquired by a NYC company, and is now used by Fortune 50 companies.
 - I've built a social book network and email list that serves over 100k people on a weekly basis since 2012.
 - Helped at least 100 people acquire more financial education in Latin America thanks to being part of a Cashflow Club.